Class of 2021

 Swin Cash

-• During the 2002 season, Cash was selected as a WBCA Coaches All-American, AP Second Team All-American, USBWA First Team All-American, and All Big East First Team.
+• WBCA Coaches All-American, AP Second Team All-American, USBWA First Team All-American, and All Big East First Team (2002)

-• Off the court, Cash is the founder of Cash Building Blocks, which is an urban development company that renovates and offers affordable homes for low income families.
+• Founder of Cash Building Blocks, which is an urban development company that renovates and offers affordable homes for low-income families.
 She is also the founder of Cash for Kids.

 Swin Cash Read More »